hyperledger/anoncreds-spec/spec/data_flow_presentation_verify.md

    }
     ```

-* `rev_regs_json`: collection of all revocation registries participating in the proof
+* `rev_regs_json`: Collection of all revocation registries participating in the proof.
     ```json
     {
         "rev_reg_def1_id": {